kpfleming/garaduino/BUILD.md

 * ARDUINO_LIBS - Confirm that the version number of
 arduino-timer-cpp17 matches the version which was installed.

-* ARDUINO_OTA_TARGET - Set this to the IPv4 address of the Arduino
+* ARDUINO_HOST - Set this to the IPv4 address of the Arduino
 board (from the bootstrap step), or hostname which maps to that address if a hostname has been configured in DNS or in the computer's hosts file.